 - When you start vaping higher doses of CBD oil, your body may respond with a slight drop in blood pressure.
 This could make you feel a bit lightheaded, but is generally nothing to worry about — unless you have existing blood pressure issues or take a medication for which blood pressure affects its efficacy.
 When in doubt, you can always discuss with your doctor whether CBD is right for you.

 - The most common reported CBD side effect, at least anecdotally, appears to be drowsiness.
 Particularly at high doses, CBD use can be relaxing to the point of sleepiness.
-Of course, if you’re using CBD as a natural antidote to insomnia, this isn’t exactly a side effect… it’s the desired result.
-For the rest of us, simply moderating the dosage amount can greatly reduce the degree to which drowsiness occurs.
+In general, simply moderating the dosage amount appears to greatly reduce the degree to which drowsiness occurs for most people.

 How Much CBD Do You Need To Use?

 That brings us to the million dollar question: how much CBD should you use?
 How much CBD is good to dose in one session, or even in one day?
-The simple answer is that there is no one right answer to that question.
+The simple answer is that there is no one right answer to that question, and CBDfx is prohibited from making dosage recommendations by the FDA.
 That’s because we’re all biologically different, and we’ll all be affected by anything we put in our body in slightly different ways.
 Our experience when dosing CBD might not be quite like yours; and that’s why it’s best to slowly work your way up to larger doses before jumping right into the deep end.

 At CBDfx, each bottle of CBD vape juice is clearly labeled with its potency.
 By offering CBD oil in different strengths, CBDfx is helping the vaper get closer to their desired effect by controlling how much they inhale in any given vape pull.
 A person who’s brand new to CBD might find that more than a few hits makes them too sleepy; but an experienced CBD vaper who understands their body and the way it reacts to cannabidiol might hit their vape pen several times throughout the day.